ballerina-platform/ballerina-dev-website/swan-lake/resources/featured-scenarios/build-a-data-service-in-ballerina.md

 ## Expose the database via an HTTP RESTful API

-After you have defined the functions that are necessary to manipulate the database, expose these selectively via an HTTP RESTful API.
+After you have defined the functions necessary to manipulate the database, expose these selectively via an HTTP RESTful API.

 ### Create a service

 Follow the steps below to create the service.

-1. Create a file named `service.bal`` inside the Ballerina package directory (`data_service`).
+1. Create a `service.bal` file inside the Ballerina package directory (`data_service`).

-2. Create the service using the [Ballerina HTTP API Designer](/learn/vs-code-extension/design-the-services/http-api-designer/) of the VS Code extension as shown below.
+2. Create the service using the [Ballerina HTTP API Designer](/learn/vs-code-extension/design-the-services/http-api-designer/) of the VS Code extension, as shown below.

     ![Create the service](/learn/images/featured-scenarios/build-a-data-service-in-ballerina/create-the-service.gif)